lennartkerkvliet/statutes/rules-of-procedure.md

 # Membership Rights {#mem-rights}

 Voting rights to a General Assembly (GA) are stipulated under [article](#ga-voting).
-Full members have the right to vote, the right to nominate candidates to the Bureau and auditor positions, the right to nominate officers, the right to put forward proposals and the right to submit amendments to all proposals.
+Full members have the right to vote, the right to nominate candidates, the right to put forward proposals and the right to submit amendments to all proposals.

 Associate members have the right to vote, nominate officers, the right to put forward proposals and the right to submit amendments to all proposals except when it concerns the Manifesto, Statutes, the Rules of Procedure, Internal Regulations or financial documents.